mmaeusezahl/python-windows-surfstick-guide/README.md

 downloading **unpack**  the `*.rar` file, then unpack the `*.zip` file inside.

-Inside the zip file you'll find a `Setup.exe` and a `data.bin`. **Don't install it unless you really want the UTPS software** which you shouldn't because it has a security problem)!
+Inside the zip file you'll find a `Setup.exe` and a `data.bin`. **Don't install it unless you really want the UTPS software** (which you probably shouldn't because it used to have severy security issues and is not actively maintained to my knowledge)!

 Now extract the `data.bin` and find the